 Portugal hugs the Atlantic on the western side of the Iberian Peninsula, which it shares with the much bigger Spain.
 Until recently, Portugal has been an under-the-radar destination for Western European travelers.
 But those days are over—especially thanks to the country's amazing food scene.
-Keep a look out for its famous black pork as well as port wine.
+Keep a lookout for its famous black pork as well as port wine.
+Portuguese black pork, called pata negra or porco preto, is part of the diverse influences of Iberian cuisine.

 Why You Should Visit Portugal